-NOTE: For taxpayers that made the election to file an Arizona Small Business Income Tax Return in 2021, if the income required to be paid back under the claim of right is the type of income that would be included in lines 4 through 9 of the 140-SBI return if the income were reported in 2021, the adjustment should be made in the 140-SBI return.
+NOTE: For taxpayers that made the election to file an Arizona Small Business Income Tax Return in 2025, if the income required to be paid back under the claim of right is the type of income that would be included in lines 4 through 9 of the 140-SBI return, the adjustment should be made in the 140-SBI return.
 All other claim of right adjustments should be made on the regular 140 return.